BLDGBLOG

-BLDGBLOG is an architecture blog authored by futurist Geoff Manaugh, former editor at Dwell magazine, former Editor-in-Chief at Gizmodo, and a contributing editor at Wired UK.
+BLDGBLOG is an architecture and design blog founded in 2004 by writer and educator Geoff Manaugh.
+Manaugh is a former editor at Dwell, former Editor-in-Chief at Gizmodo, and a contributing editor at Wired UK.
+In an academic capacity, Manaugh has taught design and theory at the Columbia University GSAPP, the University of Southern California, and the Southern California Institute of Architecture.

-The blog has been well acclaimed by several publications including The Wall Street Journal, The Atlantic and The Architectural Review.
-Manaugh's book A Burglar's Guide to the City has been published by Farrar, Straus and Giroux.
-It was named by Amazon as one of the best books of 2016.
+The blog covers topics such as urban speculation, technology, and landscape.
+It has been covered by publications including The Wall Street Journal, The Atlantic and The Architectural Review.
+Manaugh's book A Burglar's Guide to the City was published by Farrar, Straus and Giroux and was named by Amazon as one of the best books of 2016.